MartineBoulanger/PetBattlePvPTournamentLogger/README.md

 ## Why can't I log PvE battles?

-Because this addon is specifically made for the Pet Battle PvP Tournament, which is only PvP battles.
+Because this addon is specifically made for the Pet Battle PvP Tournaments, which are only PvP pet battles.

 ## How to use it?